BCom Fiscal Policy of India Notes Study Material

 MERITS OF FISCAL POLICY OF INDIA

-The following are the some important merits of the fiscal policy of India:
+The following are some important merits of the fiscal policy of India:

 (ii) Mobilisation of Resources: The fiscal policy of the country has been helping to mobilise a considerable amount of resources through taxation, public debt, and other sources for financing its various developmental projects.
-The extent of internal resource mobilisation for financing the various five year plans has increased considerably from * 406 crore in 1950-51 to 77,89,892 crore in 2011-12
+The extent of internal resource mobilisation for financing the various five-year plans has increased considerably from 406 crores in 1950-51 to 77,89,892 crore in 2011-12

-(iii) Incentives to Saving: The fiscal policy of the country has been providing various incentives to raise the savings and encouraging investment through various budgetry policy changes, viz. tax exemption, tax concession and so on.
-Accordingly, the saving rate increased from a more 10.4 percent in 1950-51 and 23.1 percent in 1997-98 to 33.7 percent in 2009-10.
+(iii) Incentives to Saving: The fiscal policy of the country has been providing various incentives to raise savings and encouraging investment through various budget policy changes, viz. tax exemption, tax concession and so on.
+Accordingly, the saving rate increased from more than 10.4 per cent in 1950-51 and 23.1 per cent in 1997-98 to 33.7 per cent in 2009-10.

-(vi) Export Promotion: Through Fiscal Policy Government of India has been trying to promote export activities by its various promotive policies like, export subsidies, reduction in custom duties, concessions etc.
+(vi) Export Promotion: Through Fiscal Policy Government of India has been trying to promote export activities through its various promotive policies like export subsidies, reduction in customs duties, concessions etc.

 SHORTCOMINGS OF FISCAL POLICY OF INDIA